topisark/reactive-ratebeer-lambdas/README.md

 Deploy: `yarn deploy`.
 Requires AWS credentials to be configured for Serverless, [see docs](https://serverless.com/framework/docs/providers/aws/guide/credentials/).
 Serverless reads `env.json` (gitignored) in project root and imports the contents as env vars.
 Requires `DATABASE_URL` to be set.

+Also includes migrations to create required tables: `yarn migrate`. `DATABASE_URL` needs to be set, as always.

 [Continous integration on CircleCI.](https://circleci.com/gh/topisark/reactive-ratebeer-lambdas)

 [Frontend project on GitHub.](https://github.com/topisark/reactive-ratebeer)